 Rule #5: Only query agents who represent your genre.

 Reason: We as agents, develop relationships with editors and publishing houses.
-If we specialize in a genre, that means we are experienced both in reading/selling said genre, but we also know exactly which editors would be right for it.
+If we specialize in a genre, that means we are experienced in reading/selling said genre.
 That being said, there is no harm in querying an agent you are not clear on, especially those who list “commercial fiction” as one of their genres.
 Just try to avoid querying an agent who only represents thrillers and mysteries with your inspirational memoir.

 Rule #6: Have your manuscript finished, edited, and polished before querying.